kiraum/xpto-terraform/README.md

 terraform apply
 ```

 ## Modules

 ### Billing Report

 The billing report module sets up a Lambda function that generates daily AWS cost reports and sends them via SNS.

-To use this module, see the example in `environments/prod/main.tf`.
+It includes:
+- Lambda function for cost analysis (located at `modules/billing_report/lambda_function.py`)
+- CloudWatch event rule for daily triggering
+- SNS topic for notifications
+- IAM roles and policies
+- DynamoDB table for storing report data

+### Route53

+The Route53 module manages DNS configurations for the project.
+It includes:
+- Creation and management of Route53 hosted zones
+- DNS record management for various AWS resources
+- Integration with other modules for domain name resolution

+### Static Website

+The static website module creates an S3 bucket for hosting static content and sets up CloudFront distribution.
+It includes:
+- S3 bucket with appropriate policies
+- CloudFront distribution with custom domain and SSL
+- Lambda@Edge function for security headers
+- Route53 DNS configuration
+- ACM certificate for HTTPS
+- Budget alerts for CloudFront usage

+## Cost Optimization

+This project is designed to leverage the AWS Free Tier as much as possible:
+- S3 buckets use the standard tier with minimal operations
+- Lambda functions are configured to stay within free tier limits
+- CloudFront distribution is optimized for low-cost usage
+- DynamoDB tables use on-demand capacity to minimize costs
+- CloudWatch logs have a 7-day retention period to reduce storage costs

 ## Contributing